Learn how to reupholster a lampshade to perk up an old lamp!

-Step 1: Since the world needs fewer pleated lamp shades, the first thing I did was gently pull the accordion-like layer off of the lamp shade’s base.
+Since the world needs fewer pleated lampshades, the first thing I did was gently pull the accordion-like layer off of the lampshade’s base.
 Since the shade is older, the glue wasn’t holding very well, so it was pretty easy to remove without damaging the base.
-I did, however, add some glue to the shades seam to reinforce it.
+I did, however, add some glue to the shade’s seam to reinforce it.

-Here’s the finished product!
+Then I added the new shade!
 Overall, as a first attempt, I’m pretty pleased.
-I now have a better idea of how to approach recovering a lamp shade in the future…if I do it again. 🙂
+I now have a better idea of how to approach reupholstering a lampshade in the future 🙂

 Before you go, a few tips…